 Students who wish to appeal any condition of this policy must submit a letter to the registrar explaining their extenuating circumstances.
 The registrar will forward the letter to the academic appeals committee.
 The academic appeals committee will review the circumstances and determine whether or not academic probation should be enforced.
 The decision of the academic appeals committee is final.
 At the end of a semester of probation, students who have not earned at least a 2.0 grade point average are placed on academic suspension.

 Good Academic Standing

-Students are considered in good academic standing when all admission requirements have been met and they maintain a cumulative grade point average based upon the greater of cumulative total hours attempted or cumulative total hours.
+Students are considered in good academic standing when all admission requirements have been met and they maintain a cumulative grade point average of 2.00.